nickth3man/mymiamidoctor/memory-bank/decisionLog.md

    - Easy to extend with custom widgets if needed

 4. **Deployment Considerations**:
-   - Works with the recommended Vercel hosting
+   - Works perfectly with Netlify hosting
+   - Integrated with the same platform for seamless content management
    - No additional backend services required
    - Seamless integration with continuous deployment